 Develops the Love of Reading

 There are many people, especially the young, who find reading quite daunting and thus find it difficult to improve their reading skills.
+They frown at the sight of historical fiction book recommendationsand avoid them at all costs.
 The visual format of graphic novels and comic books breaks down the difficulty level of reading so that readers are more encouraged to read.
 Also, the comic books prove to be more engaging to readers with their intense and colorful visuals and a strong focus on the characters and the plot.
 Young readers, therefore, given the opportunity, prefer comic books to short stories and novels.
-You do not have to take the trouble of finding bookstores that sell comics because now you can read comics online from several sources.
+You do not have to take the trouble of finding online comic books store that sells comics because now you can read comics online from several sources.
 However, perhaps the most outstanding benefit of comic books for early readers is that they help them to grasp information that they would have normally found very dull and boring.

 Helps Readers Think Differently

 According to research, the reading of comic books demands simultaneous processing of the textual, visual, and spatial components of the reading material and then integrating them into the understanding of the narration.
 It is proven that even though comic books appeal to their audience for the very same reasons that they are drawn to other visual entertainment like TV and video games, it requires comic book readers to perform more complex processing that makes the brain more agile.

 When kids are growing up, they hear a constant refrain that reading is good for them and that the more they read, the better they would become in reading.
 However, in many cases, the real problem is that kids are not interested in becoming good readers and there is very little incentive for them to start reading more.
 However, the latest neuro-scientific research has indicated that there is a noticeable effect on the function of the brain by reading with increased neuron activity outlasting the actual reading session.
 It appears that reading can change how the brain functions, which is another good reason to take up reading.